palantir/conjure-go/conjure/cycles/README.md

 ![](images/antichains.png)

-In the image above, wee the decomposition of a DAG into antichains.
+In the image above, an example of the decomposition of a DAG into antichains according to depth.
+Each node is inserted into the antichain whose index matches its depth.

 With this algorithm, we can already find a minimal partition that yields the minimal number of Go packages, satisfying constraint 3.
 In addition, if there are no conjure package cycles, the disallowed graph has no edges